Daniel-KM/Omeka-S-module-Contribute/README.md

 Usage
 -----

+- Configure the main settings, in particular the contribution mode.
 - Configure the resource templates to select the properties to be edited or filled.
 - For the resources without template, configure the properties to edit by default in the main parameters.
+- If the contribute mode requires token:
   - Create one or more tokens for the resources you want to edit via the link in the sidebar of a resource or the bulk process dropdown at the top of the resource browse pages.
   - Send emails to your users with the tokens, so they can edit or complete metadata of the resources.
+- Else a link is displayed on the item page if enabled in the theme or via the module Blocks Disposition.
 - Go to the resource page of the edited items and apply changes, or decline them.
 Contributes can be marked as reviewed and token can be made expired.